k8adev/k8adev/README.md

 ### Hello! 👋 🇺🇸

 I’m Keit, or **@k8adev**, as I’m known on social media.
-I’ve been a programmer for 15 years, and I’m also a podcaster, programming streamer, technology event organizer, and involved in many other things!
+I’ve been a programmer for 15 years, and I’m also a podcaster, livecoder, technology event organizer, and involved in many other things!

 I’m the founder of [Frontin](https://frontinsampa.com.br), the company behind the largest front-end event in Latin America, [#frontinsampa](https://evento.frontinsampa.com.br).
 I’m passionate about providing spaces where people in technology can learn, share, have fun, and transform their lives.